Inside the Israeli border village where Hamas ‘atrocities’ have shocked IDF soldiers

 “How can it be that the terrorists made it all this way to Sderot?”
 He asks again in disbelief.

 Gaza, choked by smoke, stretches out against the horizon just a few miles behind the village.
-Israeli warplanes are relentlessly pounding the 42-km strip, strikes which have killed more than 800 Palestinians including 90 children.
-Prime Minister Benjamin Netanyahu vowed in a fiery statement this week that the bombardment of Gaza will “reverberate with [our enemies” for generations.”
+Israeli warplanes are relentlessly pounding the 26-mile strip, strikes which have killed more than 800 Palestinians including 90 children.
+Prime minister Benjamin Netanyahu vowed in a fiery statement this week that the bombardment of Gaza will “reverberate with [our enemies] for generations”.

-To pile on further pressure Israeli Defence Minister Yoav Gallant also declared a “total siege” on the Strip, an act rights groups said would amount to collective punishment and may violate international law.
-There are concerns a total blockade will spark a devastating humanitarian catastrophe for the more than 2 million people who live in the Strip.
+To pile on further pressure, Israeli defence minister Yoav Gallant also declared a “total siege” on the strip, an act human rights groups said would amount to collective punishment and may violate international law.
+There are concerns a total blockade will spark a devastating humanitarian catastrophe for the more than two million people who live in the strip.
 Almost half of them are children.

 “No power, no food, no gas, everything is closed,” Gallant said.
-“We are fighting human animals and we act accordingly,” he added.
+“We are fighting human animals and we act accordingly.”

 The soldiers and residents here say Hamas brought this on themselves because of these barbaric attacks.
 And so all must be held responsible.

-“They aren’t warriors, this wasn’t a war, this was a criminal terrorist attack,” said Major General Itai Verve, as his unit continues to go door to door looking for militants in the background.
+“They aren’t warriors, this wasn’t a war, this was a criminal terrorist attack,” says Major General Itai Verve, as his unit continues to go door-to-door looking for militants in the background.

 “We will fight hard until we kill them all, until we hit the last one.”